-- Economy flights, modest accommodation costs, meals and travel allowances, other transport (subject to compliance with COVID-19 restrictions and pricing) - Communication and translation - Venue hire and catering (subject to compliance with COVID-19 safety measures) - Advertising and promotion, graphic design, photography, social media, video and printed material - Production costs, including freight and artists' wages - Only one participant per conference or meeting and only where the participant is a principal speaker and the subject of the conference is of direct relevance to the grant opportunity.
+- venue hire and catering - advertising and promotion, graphic design, photography, social media, video and printed material - production costs, including freight and artists' wages - only one participant per conference or meeting and only where the participant is a principal speaker and the subject of the conference is of direct relevance to the grant opportunity.

 For activities delivered in Australia, applicants are encouraged to consider the use of an Indigenous supplier, if they intend to subcontract any of the services above.
-A directory of registered Indigenous businesses is available at www.supplynation.org.au.
+A directory of registered Indigenous businesses is available on the Supply Nation website.